Texas Tech University

 a.
 Freight Shipments

 Central Warehouse will be responsible for receiving and distributing shipments to requisitioning departments.
-Warehouse personnel are responsible for checking for visible damage and certifying for the correct number of cartons before accepting the shipment.
+Warehouse personnel are responsible for checking for visible damage and certifying the correct number of cartons/boxes before accepting the shipment.

 Shipments consigned (addressed) to a requisitioning department may not be accepted in Central Warehouse unless arrangements have been made to do so.
 The shipment will be evaluated with regard to size and content to ensure that personnel and equipment available to Central Warehouse are sufficient to safely accept and/or deliver the load.
 The requisitioning department will be notified if the shipment cannot be handled and will be advised to make alternate arrangements.
-Requisitioning departments will be notified when acceptable shipments have arrived and a pick up time or delivery time will be arranged.
-Requisitioning departments will be assessed a delivery charge after the shipment is transported to the department.
+Requisitioning departments will be notified by Central Warehouse personnel when acceptable shipments have arrived, and a pick-up time or delivery time will be arranged.
+Requisitioning departments will be assessed a delivery fee from Central Receiving after the shipment is transported to the department.
+This fee is in addition to any fees charged by the vendor or any customs charges.

 b.
 Parcel Post